nbangaru/Math-Notes/README.md

 14. Complex Variables
 15. Partial Differential Equations
 16. Point-Set Topology
+17. Analysis on Manifolds in Euclidean Space
-17. Differential Geomtery of Curves and Surfaces
+18. Differential Geomtery of Curves and Surfaces